 Digital banking apps

-Digital banking apps allow users to manage their bank accounts and use financial services without going to a bank’s office.
+Digital banking apps and lending apps allow users to manage their bank accounts and use other financial services without going to a bank’s office.
 The category includes both mobile and online banking.

-The app services cover everything a person can get in a physical bank: opening an account, checking & managing the balance, transferring funds, making payments, getting a loan, etc. The main benefit is that digital banking apps ensure transparency and convenient 24/7 access to money.
+The banking and lending app services cover everything a person can get in a physical bank: opening bank accounts, checking & managing the balance, transferring funds, making mobile payments, getting a loan, etc. The main benefit is that digital banking apps, especially lending apps, ensure transparency and convenient 24/7 access to money.